 This month we asked the community to share their best practices for growing a social media following.

 Not surprisingly, the results were widely mixed.
 Even more not surprisingly, the most commonly reported best practice for growing your social media following was just regular ol’ content posting.
+It doesn’t mean that the other strategies like giveaways and using contest software doesn’t help.

 Our community shared some very insightful thoughts about their best practices, especially on the who/what/when/why/how of content posting.
 This post will share the most notable comments from the community (along with our two cents).